KmariK/luxury-loom-interiors/README.md

 6. As a returning user, I want to see the companys latest project.
 7. As a returning user, I want to know if there is a new service.
 8. As a returning user, I want to know if there is any new offers.
-9. As a returning user, I want to know if the contact details are the same of have changed.
+9. As a returning user, I want to know if the contact details are the same or have changed.
 10. As a returning user, I want to know who founded the company.
 11. As a returning user, I want to get directions to the companys showroom studio
 12. As a returning user, I want the 404 page to include a quick way to navigate to the pages on the website.